intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 > the compiler raises a diagnostic.
 >
 > This switch may be used either with or without the `-fsycl-targets` switch.
-> When used without `-fsycl-targets`, the
+> When used without `-fsycl-targets`, the `-fsycl-fixed-targets` switch checks
-> `-fsycl-assume-all-kernels-run-on-targets` switch checks for kernels that use
-> features that are not compatible with the listed target devices, but those
+> for kernels that use features that are not compatible with the listed target
-> kernels are still just-in-time (JIT) compiled when the application runs.
+> devices, but those kernels are still just-in-time (JIT) compiled when the
-> When used with `-fsycl-targets`, the compiler does the same checks, but it
+> application runs.
+When used with `-fsycl-targets`, the compiler does the
-> also compiles the kernels ahead-of-time (AOT).
-When both switches are used
+> same checks, but it also compiles the kernels ahead-of-time (AOT).
+When both
-> together, it is typical to pass the same set of target devices to both
+> switches are used together, it is typical to pass the same set of target
-> switches.
+> devices to both switches.

-In order for readers of this design document to better understand the relationship between the target list in `-fsycl-assume-all-kernels-run-on-targets` vs. the target list in `-fsycl-targets`, consider a weird case where both switches are specified with different target lists.
-If `-fsycl-assume-all-kernels-run-on-targets=X` is specified on the command line, the compiler checks that all device code is compatible with all targets in list `X`, so it issues a diagnostic if any of that code uses a feature that is incompatible with any of those targets.
+In order for readers of this design document to better understand the relationship between the target list in `-fsycl-fixed-targets` vs. the target list in `-fsycl-targets`, consider a weird case where both switches are specified with different target lists.
+If `-fsycl-fixed-targets=X` is specified on the command line, the compiler checks that all device code is compatible with all targets in list `X`, so it issues a diagnostic if any of that code uses a feature that is incompatible with any of those targets.
 As